 Elliott G. Hayne, San Antonio, Texas

 Elliott Hayne was raised in San Antonio, with west Texas family roots!
 Hayne is a great-great grandchild of A. S. Gage, famous for their cattle ranch located in Brewster and Presidio Counties in west Texas.
 In 2008, Elliott created SA Fresh Catering.
 Elliott’s culinary philosophy and passion reflects the growing trend towards healthier eating and a down-to-earth lifestyle.
-Elliott currently serves as chairman of the Borderlands Research Institute and is an active member of the Texas Wildlife Association.
+Elliott is Chairman Emeritus of the Borderlands Research Institute Advisory Board and is an active member of the Texas Wildlife Association.

-Dan Allen Hughes was appointed to the Texas Parks and Wildlife Commission, by Gov. Rick Perry in 2009.
+Dan Allen Hughes currently serves as Chairman of the Borderlands Research Institute Advisory Board.
+He was appointed to the Texas Parks and Wildlife Commission by Gov. Rick Perry in 2009.
 He serves as president of Dan A. Hughes Company, an oil and gas exploration company based in Beeville and is president of Hupecol Operating Company and CEO of Maverick American Natural Gas.
 He is also a member of the Texas A&M University College of Geosciences Advisory Council and a member of the All-American Wildcatters.
 Hughes and his wife Peggy are both Texas A&M graduates, and have three children.

 Parker Johnson, Houston, Texas